 And, like a rubber band, four days later I find myself stretched and springing right back to the behavior I had sworn I’d never practice again.

 Why?
-Because these lists don’t transform me.
+Because these lists of how to “be better” don’t transform me.
 They don’t change who I really am, deep down.
 Those natural (dare I say, sinful) tendencies–like how I yell at my kids for acting childish (What do I expect?) or how I refuse to open up with my spouse (Because I’m mad that he doesn’t “just know” what’s bothering me.)
 These behaviors are my default settings.

 I can stifle them for a short stint of time while I try something new, but, like trying to hold a beach ball under the water, they bounce right back up and soon become my normal again.